Non-stabilizerness and entanglement from cat-state injection: Introduction

 A powerful outcome of such a collaborative effort between quantum information scientists, category theory mathematicians, and computer scientists was the development of ZX-calculus, a formal diagrammatic calculus for quantum theory ~\cite{coecke2017picturing,wetering2020zxcalculus,heunen2019categories}.
 This diagrammatic treatment is now being applied in various research fields such as quantum error correction~\cite{deBeaudrap2020zxcalculusis,bombin2023unifying} and classical simulation of quantum computation~\cite{Kissinger2020reducing, Kissinger+2022,wetering2022classically}.
 Moreover, research into the latter field has also seen extensive progress in the last years~\cite{BG2016, BSS2016, BBCCGH2019, Qassim2021, Kissinger+2022}.
 As a striking example of the importance of bridging the research of different communities, in Ref.~\cite{Kissinger+2022}, Kissinger \textit{et. al} showed how the so-called cat states, introduced as a tool in~\cite{Qassim2021}, can be extremely powerful devices for improving the runtime of classical simulation of quantum circuits within the diagrammatic ZX-calculus.

 In our work, motivated by this recent application of cat states, we choose these states as our case study to analyze improvements within three different topics of research.
-To that end, first, we define a new family of cat states and characterize them in terms of their non-stabilizerness (commonly referred to as magic) and entanglement.
-Next, we describe a family of quantum circuit gadgets that fault-tolerantly inject non-stabilizer and entangling unitaries into quantum circuits, via these new resource states.
-This family of gadgets allows us to highlight the interesting applications of cat states expanding their scope with respect to the current literature.
+To that end, first, we define a family of cat states that we characterize in terms of non-stabilizerness (commonly referred to as magic) and entanglement.
+These cat states are closely related to a family of magic states investigated in \cite{BeveCHK2019} for their relationship to catalysis and their provably optimal synthesis over the $\left< CX,\,T \right>$ gate set.
+Next, we describe a family of quantum circuit gadgets that fault-tolerantly inject non-stabilizer and entangling unitaries into quantum circuits, via these resource states.
+This family of gadgets allows us to highlight interesting applications of cat states.
 Specifically, we analyze (i) the power of cat-state injection for classical simulation of quantum computation within the quantum circuit model framework; (ii) the possible reductions in the quantum resources needed for certain quantum computations; and (iii) how the injected unitaries introduce complexity to the task of classically simulating quantum dynamics.
 For the latter application, we use a simple test-bed for hardness of simulation that is the evidence of scrambling of quantum information in hard-to-simulate quantum circuits.

 The structure of our work is as follows.
 In Sec.~\ref{sec: Background}, we introduce the basics of gadgets in quantum circuits, present an overview of classical simulation, revisit various aspects of the quantum resources we will study in cat states, and review the essentials of doped quantum circuits and scrambling of information.
 In Sec.~\ref{sec: Results}, we present our results.
-We introduce and characterize a new family of cat states, construct a family of gadgets that inject magic and entangling unitaries into any quantum circuit provided we have access to such states, and discuss in detail the three applications of this gadget mentioned in the previous paragraph.
+We explore and characterize a family of cat states, construct gadgets that inject magic and entangling unitaries into any quantum circuit provided we have access to such states, and discuss the three aforementioned applications of these gadgets.
 Finally, we provide some concluding remarks in Sec.~\ref{sec: Discussion}.